PhoenixAlpha23/Change_Detection/README.md

 #### Update
 The data given to us by chandan sir is appropriate.
 But we will have to update the Classification labels according to the model we are trying to fine tune.

+or we can create a custom model from scratch for this. but that would need sufficiently more computational power. lets see